iechor/docs/content/contribute/components/videos.md

 - Videos should adhere to the same standards for accessibility as the rest of the documentation.
 - Ensure the quality of your video by writing a script (if there's narration), making sure multiple browsers and URLs aren't visible, blurring or cropping out any sensitive information, and using smooth transitions between different browsers or screens.

-Videos are not hosted in the Docker documentation repository.
+Videos are not hosted in the iEchor documentation repository.
 To add a video, you can use a [link](./links.md) to hosted content, or embed using an [iframe](#iframe).

 ## iframe